Popped Hooked Front Crail /Nose Grab

 The passing action will be similar to your 3, that is to say you’ll be leading with your head and shoulders, turning yourself down and around, away from the bar, releasing your front hand, twisting the bar and then immediately hunting for the bar on the other side.
 If you popped hard enough and pulled hard enough you should get some slack here from the kite, which will help as the bar won’t get pulled out from you.

 That said the main difference here to the 3 is if you look at the rider, you’ll see that his back leg is lifted with his knee coming up towards his chest.
-This is the precursor to getting the toe side landing, you really have to commit to this during the handle shifty 5pass, otherwise your feet and the board will drop away from you and you’ll have no chance to go that little bit further.
+This is the precursor to getting the toe side landing, you really have to commit to this during the handle pass, otherwise your feet and the board will drop away from you and you’ll have no chance to go that little bit further.

 Head, Hand and Knee Pic 5